 Our aim is to offer support additional to that being provided by other health and social care providers.

-We will achieve this by delivering an extra layer of care and support focussed on meeting the unique needs of our patients and their families or carers.
+We will achieve this by delivering an extra layer of care and support focused on meeting the unique needs of our patients and their families or carers.

 Supporting patients to stay at home

-The team is made up of Qualified Nurses and Healthcare Assistants who support patients in their own homes.
+The team is made up of Qualified Nurses, assistant practitioners and Healthcare Assistants and volunteers who support patients in their own homes.
 The team is able to offer:

 - Hands-on practical support which can include assistance with personal care depending on individual need.
 Light snacks and drinks can be prepared.